Light Pipe Design Guide

 Flexible right-angle light pipes that are mounted to the PC board are ideal for right-angle surface mount LEDs.

-are ideal for several industries and applications, including audio equipment, portable devices and even mission-critical aviation equipment.
+Rigid LED light pipes are ideal for several industries and applications, including audio equipment, portable devices, and even mission-critical aviation equipment.

-When you’re several hundred feet in the air is no time to question your aviation system’s status.
-See how a board-mounted light pipe solution enables clear and reliable communication day or night, even at a 140 degree viewing angle.
+When you’re several hundred feet in the air, there’s no time to question your aviation system’s status.
+See how a board-mounted light pipe solution enables clear and reliable communication day or night, even at a 140-degree viewing angle.

 Powering up to 20 devices at once requires reliable and intuitive communication.
 Light pipes like the LFC Series provide a soft, uniform glow and a wide viewing angle of 120 degrees for across-the-room indication.

-Handmade audio equipment like mixers, preamps, compressors and mic presses need reliable indication for adjusting levels various inputs to create distortion and signature sound.
+Handmade audio equipment like mixers, preamps, compressors, and mic presses need reliable indication for adjusting levels of various inputs to create distortion and signature sound.
 High-intensity LEDs pair well with rigid light pipes with crushable ribs for easy, secure installation.

 A Word About Application Environment